This month, residents along the West Coast have grappled with destructive wildfires.

 The NIFC classifies wildfires based on ignition source.
 The two primary ignition sources are lightning strikes and humans.
 A wildfire is classified as human-caused and can begin via “debris burning, campfires, arson, discarded smoking products, sparks from equipment in operation, arced power lines, and other means.”

-Between 2009 and 2018, 88% of wildfires were classified as human-caused, while lightning strikes were responsible for 12%.
+Between 2010 and 2019, 87.3% of wildfires were classified as human-caused, while lightning strikes were responsible for the rest.
 However, wildfires caused by lightning are more destructive than human sources.
 Over those 10 years, 57% of the acres burned in wildfires were caused by lightning.

 Keep up with the latest data and most popular content.